 When you mow your lawn regularly, you make the task easier.
 Your lawn will flourish over time, too.
 There will be no more overgrown lawns to worry about.

 What to Do Before Leaving Your Lawn for a Long Time

 If you’re going away, it’s best to mow your lawn the day before you leave.
 If that’s not possible, choose a time that’s close to your departure.

 You might be tempted to mow your lawn shorter than usual.
 Many do that to prevent their lawns from getting out of hand while they are away on vacation.
-But that’s a good way to ruin your lawn altogether.

 If you’re going away for more than a week in spring, have someone mow your lawn for you, instead.
 If you’re going away over the warmer months, consider using a plant growth regulator (PGR) such as Primo Maxx.